kosch104/cities2-extended-tooltip/README.md

 > [!NOTE]
 > This mod is originally created by **89pleasure**.
-They have given me permission to maintain and continue development on this mod.
+He has given me permission to maintain and continue development on this mod.

 ## Requirement
 - [BepInEx v5](https://thunderstore.io/c/cities-skylines-ii/p/BepInEx/BepInExPack/) or v6 bleeding edge